 The purchase is in line with the strategic plan of Banca Sistema as notified in July 2015 during the IPO.
 The purchase strengthens the presence of Banca Sistema in the factoring market for healthcare operators in Central and Southern Italy.

-The purchase price of € 60.8 million to be paid in cash by Banca Sistema, includes penalty Late Payment Interest or LPI, not yet collected by Beta, which stood at about € 16 million as at 30 June 2015.
+The purchase price of € 60.8 million to be paid in cash by Banca Sistema, includes penalty Late Payment Interest or LPI, not yet collected by Beta, which stood as at 30 June

-Under the agreement, part of the purchase price will be paid in advance via a guaranteed deposit, which will be released to the Seller only after the Bank has collected the LPI.
+2015 at about € 16 million.
+Pursuant to the agreement, part of the purchase price will be paid in advance via a guaranteed deposit and will be released to the Seller when Banca Sistema has collected the above payment interest.
 The completion of the deal during the first half of 2016 is subject to authorisation by the relevant Authorities.
 The purchase price is subject to review and correction at the end of the operation.

-Within the framework of the securitisation operation approved by the Board of Directors on 5 February 2016, on 4 March 2016 an agreement was signed to sell the first portfolio of receivables to the special purpose vehicle Quinto
+Within the framework of the securitisation operation approved by the Board of Directors on 5 February

+2016, on 4 March 2016 an agreement was signed to sell the first portfolio of receivables to the special purpose vehicle Quinto Sistema Sec.
-Sistema Sec.
 2016 S.r.I for a balance sheet value of Euro 119.6 million, and the anticipation that ABS bonds will be issued by the end of March 2016.

-The SPV Quinto Sistema Sec.
-2016 S.r.l. was included on 9 March 2016n in the list of SPVs under no. 35253.4.
+SPV Quinto Sistema Sec.
+2016 S.r.I. was included on 9 March 2016n in the list of SPVs under no. 35253.4.